agking10/IR_HW2/Readme.md

 There are a lot of pieces to this server so here is my attempt to describe the project at a high level.
 If you just downloaded this folder, there are a few scripts to run to set things up.
 First, install the required packages using `pip install -r requirements.txt`.

-Next, enter the command `sh setup.sh`
+Next, enter the command `sh setup.sh`.
 This will create files that serialize the vector representations of all the docs we were given.
 Next run `sh run_db.sh`

 This will start the database server.
 Inside the file there is a flag `--no_query_expand` that is set by default.
 While this flag is set, the search engine will not use query expansion.
 I tried to build a RESTful API for the database so development would be easier.

-Next, in a new terminal window run `sh upload_docs.sh`
+Next, in a new terminal window run `sh upload_docs.sh`.
 This will upload all the documents to the document database.
 There are two
 <key, value> stores for the documents, both indexed by document id.
 The first stores the document as a dictionary and the second stores the tfidf vector representation of the document.